ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z08_Appendix_Book_Utilities.md

   It receives details about any exception raised inside the block:

     - `exc_type`: the type of exception raised (e.g., `ValueError`)
-    - `exc_value`: the actual exception object containing the message
+    - `exc_value`: the exception object containing the message
     - `traceback`: the traceback object detailing where the exception occurred

   If an exception occurs (`exc_type is not None`), the `Catch` class prints the error message and returns `True` to